Literature of Laos: The epic poem of Sin Xay

-The epic of Sin Xay was composed by the Lao poet Pangkham during the reign of King Sourigna Vongsa and is regarded as the seminal work of Lao epic poetry.
+The epic of Sin Xay was composed by the Lao poet Pang Kham during the reign of King Sourigna Vongsa and is regarded as the seminal work of Lao epic poetry.
 The central message is one that unchecked desires will inevitably lead to suffering.

 The plot follows the exploits of a king and his family, whose sister was kidnapped by a flying multi-headed nyak (mythological giant) during his youth.
 The king is so distraught he renounces the throne, and becomes a wandering monk to find his sister.
 As a wandering monk the king makes his way to a city where he sees seven daughters of wealthy merchant and falls in love.
 He returns to the kingdom and ceases being a monk to wed all seven of the girls.
 Six of the queens bear six sons.
 Through divine intervention the first queen gives birth to an elephant with giant golden tusks, and the youngest gives birth to twins- a golden snail, and boy born clutching a bow, who they name Sin Xay.

 The king feared the omen of the births, and consulted the court astrologer, who secretly plotted with other six queens, and suggested that the snail, elephant, and boy together with the two queens who bore them be exiled.
 The Lord of Heaven (Phaya Thaen) at this point in the epic saves the divine children and the queens by constructing a castle in the sky for them to live.
 The astrologer is made to raise the remaining six princes, who are neither very smart nor very diligent.